 Best Budget TENS Unit

-While it lacks the muscle strengthening and recovery features of the other units, the Omron Max Power is perfect for aches and pains.
+While it lacks the muscle strengthening and recovery features of the other units, the Omron Max Power is perfect for minor aches and pains.

 This highly customizable TENS unit can be programmed to easily target numerous different areas of the body.